Class start times vary and dates generally include weekends.

 NOTE: As of May 2016, Candidate Documentation Numbers are no longer required for enrolling in STCW MED courses, non-STCW MED courses, Marine Basic First Aid or Marine Advanced First Aid.
 However, they are required for candidates applying for Certificates of Proficiency or Certificates of Competency.
 Please note that a CDN will continue to be a prerequisite for all non-MED courses such as those designated as navigation or engineering courses.
 Please refer to individual course requirements for more information.

 Frequently asked questions (FAQs)

-Please refer to the Register page for details.
+Please refer to our Get started page for details.

 The nearest Transport Canada office is in Toronto, located at 4900 Yonge St. Please refer to Transport Canada for a full list of offices in Ontario.

 The local designated doctor for performing marine medicals is Dr. Daniel Whittle (519.470.3030).
 For a full list of doctors who can perform marine medicals, please refer to the list of Marine Medical Examiners supplied by Transport Canada.

 Contact the Centre for Marine Training and Research